-Gain (loss) on extinguishment of debt
+Gain (Loss) on Extinguishment of Debt

-Year ended December 31,

-(in thousands) 2021 2020 \$ Change % Change

-Gain (loss) on extinguishment of debt \$ 790 \$ (116) \$ 906 781.0 %
+(in thousands) 2021 2020 \$ Change % Change Gain (loss) on extinguishment of debt \$790 \$(116 ) \$906 781.0 %

 In January 2021, our Paycheck Protection Program ("PPP") loan that was received in April 2020 pursuant to the CARES Act, was forgiven, resulting in a gain on extinguishment of debt.
 The terms of the CARES Act provided for loan forgiveness if the proceeds were used to retain and pay employees and for other qualifying expenditures.
-In 2020, we incurred a loss on debt extinguishment in connection with our Secured Promissory Notes which we had repaid the principal in full as of December 31, 2020.
+In 2020, we incurred a loss on debt extinguishment in connection with our secured five-year promissory notes issued in a private placement in January 2017 (the "Secured Promissory Notes") which we had repaid the principal in full as of December 31, 2020.